 With a breadth of experience in the aged care and disability sectors, Caroline has strong networks and a sound understanding of the range of services available both in the metropolitan area and regional Western Australia.
 Caroline has also worked extensively with clients whose family members are overseas or interstate to facilitate communication and place families' minds at ease that their loved ones are receiving the support and services they require.

-Her key interests are in the areas of guardianship and administration; alternate dispute resolution; counselling for seniors; human rights; legal issues and disability; and complex case coordination.
+Her key interests are in the areas of guardianship and administration; complex case coordination; alternate dispute resolution; human rights; legal/justice issues and disability; Mental Health First Aid and creating a work environment that promotes staff health and well-being.